"It's important to be passionate about research, open to new ways of thinking and capable of managing your own project and time.”

-I joined CISA because it is the best match for my PhD topic and because many academic staff I want to work with are members of this institute.
-I am exposed to many different points of view, as its members are active in many different research fields.
+I joined CISA because it was the best match for my PhD topic and because many academic staff I wanted to work with are members of this institute.
+I was exposed to many different points of view, as its members are active in many different research fields.
 This richness of perspectives and expertise is incredibly valuable for research; and in particular for interdisciplinary research.
 Also, the small size of CISA often results in more support being offered to individual students.

 I would suggest talking with as many people as possible who are doing or have done a PhD, as PhD experiences can be very different from each other.
 My own PhD experience has made me more confident in my passion for research, and after completion I plan to pursue a research career.